M-o-a-T/moat/README.rst

 Also, radio is susceptible to random connectivity problems, dynamic mesh radio is easy to get wrong and requires always-on nodes which again requires too much power.
-Also², radio needs nontrivial hardware; for some reason *g* most MCUs don't have a built-in mesh-capable radio.
+Also², radio needs nontrivial hardware and power.
+Most MCUs don't have built-in mesh-capable radio.

 A three-wire bus like 1wire is too fiddly to write bit-banging clients for.
 (Several people have tried.)
 Also, 1wire doesn't have multi-master and you